sergey-dryabzhinsky/python-zstd/README.rst

    >>> $ ZSTD_THREADS=0 python -m build -w

-If you're meet some cpu instruction errors you may try to ensable built-in optimizations and pass option `--libzstd-use-asm`:
+If you're want to enable some speedup (maybe) you may try to enable built-in optimizations and pass option `--libzstd-use-asm`:

    >>> $ python setup.py build_ext --libzstd-use-asm clean